pgreene-spartaglobal/Engineering-40-Automation-Practice-Project/README.md

 ## Implementation
 ```
 1) Go to the website.
-2) Write User stories based on the website.
+2) Write User stories based on the website on the trello.
 3) Follow Steps section
+4) Process of testing a feature
+   4.1) create SpecFlow.Feature file inside feature folder
-4) Convert the user stories into Gherkin Syntax (inside feature folder)
+   4.2) convert the user story into Gherkin syantax inside first created in 4.1
-5) ......
+   4.3) create two c# file for homepage and feature page (e.g product) inside page folder
+   4.4) homepage and feature page uses Selenium NuGet package to call the web driver, locating and manipulating
+        elements within a browser
+   4.5) Generate step definitions from feature file and save to Step folders
+   4.6) Inside step folder, use Generate step file (e.g AddToChartSteps) for writing the automation test
+   4.7) inside step file, use Selenium chrome driver to communicate with goolge chrome, NUnit framework to
+        write the test.
 ```

 ## Built With
 ```
 selenium - testing the website
-specflow - writing scenario in grekin
+specflow - writing scenario in Ghrekin
 trello - create user stories with scrum artifact
 Gitbash - create, push, commit and pull Git Repository
 Visual Studio - Create the project